Adityaverma6860/mernfood/README.md

 Description:
 The MERN Stack Food Delivery Application is a comprehensive platform designed to offer seamless online food ordering and delivery experiences.
 Built using MongoDB, Express.js, React.js, and Node.js, the application supports a user-friendly interface for customers, efficient order management for restaurants, and real-time delivery tracking.
   Pakages

  in Frontend:

- a.npx create-react-app .
+  a.npx create-react-app .,
  b.npm i react-router-dom

  in Backend :

-a. npm install express
+a. npm install express ,
- b.npm install mongoose
+ b.npm install mongoose,
-  c.npm i dotenv
+  c.npm i dotenv,
   d.npm install bcryptjs jsonwebtoken

 Features

 1. User Authentication and Profile Management
 User Registration/Login:
 Users can register and log in securely using JWT (JSON Web Token) authentication.